Become a Practitioner

 Marking criteria for this would be that you have demonstrated an ability to empathise with the client, understand the client and dogs needs, communicate, set goals appropriately, risk assess and evaluate progress.
 This does not have to be super detailed.
 The template will prompt the information needed to ensure marking criteria is met.

-3. X3 videos of a session with a client (or pretend client if you prefer)- showing progression of you going through three exercises, one of which must be chin target or muzzle to show ability to train building duration.
+3. X3 videos of you training a dog- showing progression of you going through three exercises, one of which must be chin target or muzzle to show your ability to train building duration.
 These videos will be watched and assessed via marking criteria which is looking for you having demonstrated a good understanding of learning theory, how to train the exercise, progress the exercise and achieve something which could be used in a functional way by the end of your training.
-The video should also demonstrate client communication and professional conduct.

 These videos do not need to be well edited, narrated or anything special.
 They also do not need to show completely finished training, just training that is on its way will suffice.
-As long as I can see the training and the progression.
+As long as I can see the training, your understanding and the progression.